MuhammedSajid25/HTML-CSS-CLONE-OF-SLACK/README.md

 ## Usage

-- Use this project to explore and understand how to create a responsive and modern web design using HTML and Tailwind CSS.
+- Use this project to explore and understand how to create a responsive and modern web design using HTML and CSS.
 - Experiment with the code to customize and improve the Slack Website clone.

 ---